Jigsaw-Code/outline-sdk/x/examples/outline-pwa/README.md

 # Building a Censorship-Resistant Android/iOS App with CapacitorJS and the Outline SDK Mobileproxy

-This code lab guides you through creating a censorship-resistant Android/iOS app that wraps your Progressive Web App (PWA) using CapacitorJS and the Outline SDK Mobileproxy.
+This code lab guides you through creating a censorship-resistant Android/iOS app from scratch that wraps your Progressive Web App (PWA) using CapacitorJS and the Outline SDK Mobileproxy.
 This setup routes your site's traffic through the Outline proxy, bypassing network restrictions.
 Note that the source in this folder is representative of what your end product should look like once the code lab is completed.

 **Prerequisites:**